-Staff had the skills, knowledge and experience to carry out their roles.
+Staff had/did not have the skills, knowledge and experience to carry out their roles.

 - Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date. - The practice understood the learning needs of staff and provided protected time and training to meet them.
 Up to date records of skills, qualifications and training were maintained.
 Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
 This included an induction process, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and support for revalidation.
+The induction process for healthcare assistants included the requirements of the Care Certificate.
 The practice ensured the competence of staff employed in advanced roles by audit of their clinical decision making, including non-medical prescribing.